What distracts you from blogging?

 Split-up research, writing and editing into three separate tasks and do them over different days.

 Kevan Lee from Buffer, wrote a post entitled How the Hell Buffer Creates So Much Content So Quickly.
-In it, he talks about the typical three-day percolation process each blog post goes through.
+In it he talks about the typical three-day percolation process each blog post goes through.

+Day one belongs to research, day two to writing and day three belongs to editing.
 I like this process.
 I tend to follow something similar.

 3) Use a website blocking tool